ChampionBuffalo1/OneChatClient/README.md

 # OneChat

 OneChat is a simple chat application.
-This repository contains the frontend code of OneChat.
+This repository only contains the frontend code of OneChat.

 ## Running locally